HastarTara/The_Oddysey/README.md

 to do:

+  - start collecting weather animations and tweaking them so the js/gas weather animation feature correctly injects them as backgrounds on index.html

   - GIPHY canvas - serve local - fix new searches appending rather than replacing previous. add canvas / resize / scale functionality

   - get folders for categories auto generated inside _posts